Cloud Monitoring can be used to monitor operations performed on resources in Cloud Key Management Service.

 Create an alerting policy

-- In the Google Cloud Console, go to Monitoring.
+- In the Google Cloud Console, go to the Monitoring page.

 - In the Monitoring navigation pane, select notificationsAlerting, and then select Create policy.